gstelang/job-worker-service/docs/design.md

 ![Authorization](authorization.png)

 # TLS Setting
 1. For the purpose of this project, allowing only clients with TLS1.3.
 As per docs [here](https://pkg.go.dev/crypto/tls@master) and [here](https://go-review.googlesource.com/c/go/+/314609), cipher suite selection with tls 1.3 is automatic.
-Here's the Go code server side, I plan to use.
+Here's the sample Go code server side that I plan to use.
 ```go
 	creds := credentials.NewTLS(&tls.Config{
 		MinVersion:   tls.VersionTLS13, // Only allow TLS 1.3